konfio-mx/Nova.K-AI-Starter-Kit/docs/first-agent.md

    - Operation: `Get Content`
    - Document ID: Click "Add Expression" and select the `doc_id` from the Form Trigger: `{{$json.body.doc_id}}`
 4. **Add an "Ollama" node.**

    - Model: "llama3"
    - System Prompt: "You are a helpful assistant.
-Answer the question based *only* on the provided document context.
+Answer the question based _only_ on the provided document context.
 If the answer is not in the context, clearly state that the information is not found in the provided document."
    - Message: Click "Add Expression".
 You need to combine the user's question and the document content retrieved by the "Google Docs" node.

-     ```
+     ```plain
      Context from document:
      {{$node["Google Docs"].json.text}}

      Based on the context above, please answer the following question:
      Question:
      {{$json.body.user_question}}